kevinbalicot/megastores.js/README.md

 ## Features

 * Realtime echanges between client and server, every action dispatched is synchronize between server and client.
-* Automatic reconnection after connection with server lose and resynchronization offline actions
+* Automatic reconnection if connection with server was lost and resynchronization
 * Offline mode with local storage persistence